Propagation of chaos in neural fields: Mathematical setting

-In order to handle the first point, we introduce a particular object, the \emph{spatially chaotic}\footnote{We use the term \emph{chaotic} in the statistical physics sense as understood by Boltzmann's in his notion of molecular chaos ("Sto\ss zahlansatz").} Brownian motion on $\Gamma$, a two-parameter process $(t,r)\in\R^+\times\Gamma \mapsto W_t(r)$ such that for any fixed $r\in\Gamma$, the process $t\mapsto W_t(r)$ is a $d$-dimensional standard Brownian motion, and for $r\neq r'$ in $\Gamma$, the processes $W_t(r)$ and $W_t(r')$ are independent.
-This process is relatively singular seen as a spatio-temporal process: in particular, it is not measurable with respect to the Borel algebra $\mathcal{B}(\Gamma)$ of $\Gamma$.
-This object, defined as a collection of independent Brownian motions, clearly exists.
-More generally, in what follows, we will qualify a process $\zeta_t(r)$ of spatially chaotic if the processes $\zeta_t(r)$ and $\zeta_t(r')$ are independent for any $r\neq r'$.
+In order to handle the first point, we introduce a~particular object, the \emph{spatially chaotic}\footnote{We use the term \emph{chaotic} in the statistical physics sense as understood by Boltzmann's in his notion of molecular chaos ``Sto\ss zahlansatz.''} Brownian motion on $\Gamma$, a~two-parameter process $(t,r)\in\mathbb{R}^+\times\Gamma \mapsto W_t(r)$ such that for any fixed $r\in\Gamma$, the process $t\mapsto W_t(r)$ is a~$d$-dimensional standard Brownian motion, and for $r\neq r'$ in $\Gamma$, the processes $W_t(r)$ and $W_t(r')$ are independent.
+This process is relatively singular seen as a~spatio-temporal process: in particular, it is not measurable with respect to the Borel algebra $\mathcal{B}(\Gamma)$ of~$\Gamma$.
+This object, defined as a~collection of independent Brownian motions, clearly exists.
+More generally, in what follows,\vadjust{\goodbreak} a~process $\zeta_t(r)$ will be termed \emph{spatially chaotic} if the processes $\zeta_t(r)$ and $\zeta_t(r')$ are independent for any $r\neq r'$.

-We will show that the network equations~\eqref{eq:NetworkSpace} satisfies the propagation of chaos property in the limit where $N$ goes to infinity under the neural field assumption, and that the state of the network converges towards a very particular McKean-Vlasov equation involving a spatially chaotic Brownian motion.
-In detail, for almost all realizations of the spatial locations $(r_{\gamma},\gamma\in \N)$ i.i.d. with law $\lambda$, the asymptotic law of neurons located at $r$ in the support of $\lambda$ will be measurable with respect to $(\Gamma,\B(\Gamma))$ and converge towards the stochastic neural field mean-field equation with delays:
+We will show that the network equations~(\ref{eqNetworkSpace}) satisfy the propagation of chaos property in the limit where $N$ goes to infinity under the neural field assumption, and that the state of the network converges toward a~very particular McKean--Vlasov equation involving a~spatially chaotic Brownian motion.
+In detail, for almost all realizations of the spatial locations $(r_{\gamma},\gamma\in \mathbb{N})$ i.i.d. with law $\lambda$, the asymptotic law of neurons located at $r$ in the support of $\lambda$ will be measurable with respect to $(\Gamma,\mathcal{B}(\Gamma))$ and converge toward the stochastic neural field mean-field equation with delays

-where $(W_t(r))_{t\geq 0, r\in\Gamma}$ is a spatially chaotic Brownian and the process $(\bar{Z})$ is independent and has the same law as $(\bar{X})$.
-In other words, we will show that the law of the solution $X_t(r)$, noted $m(t,r)(dy)$, is measurable with respect to $\mathcal{B}(\Gamma)$, and that the mean-field equation can be expressed as the integro-differential McKean-Vlasov equation:
+where $(W_t(r))_{t\geq0, r\in\Gamma}$ is a~spatially chaotic Brownian, and the process $(\bar{Z})$ is independent and has the same law as $(\bar{X})$.
+In other words, we will show that the law of the solution $X_t(r)$, noted $m(t,r)(dy)$, is measurable with respect to $\mathcal{B}(\Gamma)$, and that the mean-field equation can be expressed as the integro-differential McKean--Vlasov equation

 which will also be written, denoting $\mathcal{E}_{r'}$ is the expectation with respect to the distribution of the population locations over $\Gamma$ with distribution $\lambda(\cdot)$,